2019 Big Ten Tournament: Bracket, scores, schedule, updates | NCAA.com

-The 2019 Big Ten Tournament began Wednesday, March 13 and continues through Sunday, March 17.
+The 2019 Big Ten Tournament continued Thursday, March 14 and continues through Sunday, March 17.
 Michigan State is No. 1 seed, with Purdue No. 2 and Michigan third.
 Stay here for bracket updates, scores, schedule and also seeds.

-Nebraska and Illinois won Wednesday's first round games.
-Round 2 is Thursday with four games.
+Minnesota knocked off Penn State on OT.
+Nebraska upset No. 21 Maryland on Thursday in the Second Round.

 2019 Big Ten Tournament: Bracket